Looking for dog training advice? In today's post, you will find dog training tips to help your companion become the dog you've always dreamed of.

 Whether your dog is big or small, a puppy or a rescue, every dog can benefit from learning (and mastering) a few basic skills.
 But training dogs is a real skill; most of us need support and guidance along the way.

-If you have a new pup in your life our vets highly recommend enrolling in a local puppy class to help both you and your new dog learn the basics.
+If you have a new pup in your life, our vets highly recommend enrolling in a local puppy class to help both you and your new dog learn the basics.
 If you aren't able to attend puppy classes in your area, or if your dog is older, many reputable trainers offer virtual lessons that teach pet parents how to train dogs of any age how to walk and leash and behave well in all kinds of situations.

 Advice on Dog Training